estebanthi/habits.txt/README.md

 The allowed values are `yes`, `no`, or a number.
 You should not mix boolean and numeric values for the same habit.

-You can write directives but omit the directive type, it will default to `record`.
+You can write directives but omit the directive type, it will default to `record` (as it is supposed to be the most common directive).

 Example: